 The City of Oxford Guild of Chefs' Junior Chef of the Year Competition is all about discovering and recognising talent across the Oxfordshire area.

-With the annual competition returning for a third year on April 16th 2025, we invite junior professional chefs based in Oxfordshire to enter for a chance to be in the 2025 cohort of this prestigious competition.
+With the annual competition approaching its fourth year in April 2026, we invite junior professional chefs based in Oxfordshire to enter for a chance to be in the 2026 cohort of this prestigious competition.

 We look forward to welcoming chefs, showcasing talent, and strengthening participants' experience in the industry.